The time of completion/start/end of any state is displayed in the reports in the format specified in the General section of a report template.

 If the U.S. measurement units are selected, the fuel is measured in gallons and the average consumption — in mpg (miles per gallon), unlike the European system where the average consumption is measured in l/100km (liters per 100 kilometers).

-The fuel calculation algorithms process messages taking into account the filtration configured in the General settings block in the properties of the fuel level sensor (the Filter fuel level sensors values option).
+The fuel calculation algorithms process messages taking into account the filtration configured in the General settings block in the properties of the fuel level sensor (the Filter sensor values option).

 During the mathematical calculation, fuel consumption is computed separately for each pair of messages.